Yatung

 Tibet Autonomous Region of China.
 It is also its administrative headquarters.

 Name

 The village is known locally as Shasima (Sharsingma) to the Tibetans, believed to be a Lepcha name.

 During the British Raj era, it was called Yatung, the name having been transferred from another location called "Yatung" in the valley between the Jelep La and Rinchengang.
 The original location later came to be called Old Yatung.

-The Chinese administration of Tibet uses the name Yatung (often transliterated "Yadong" in Chinese pinyin) for the county, and the name Shasima for the town.
+The Chinese administration of Tibet uses the name Yatung/Yadong for the county, and the name Shasima for the town.